Trip Report: The Magic of Colombia’s Birds and Wildlife!

 I love southern Colombia, but something about our final stop, the El Encanto Reserve, keeps calling me back.

-El Encanto Reserve, the Rainbow’s End
+Come Home to El Encanto Nature Reserve, the Rainbow’s End

 It may be the relief of finally arriving after a tooth-jarring, butt-bruising ride on one of the world's most winding, rocky roads, or perhaps it's the sudden sight of hundreds of hummingbirds flitting in their garden or that hot cup of smooth home-grown coffee smilingly placed in your hand, or Angela's special home cooking on plates decorated with edible flowers from the garden, or the colorful pile of warm blankets heaped on your bed to snuggle under in the cool of mountain nights,– but then, I think it's mostly the beaming smiles, the laughter, the sparkling eyes, and the hugs that envelope you the minute you arrive that make even your first visit to El Encanto seem like coming home.

 I love to wake early and settle in behind the screen.
-Inevitably, a family member spots you, and before you know it, the morning chill is melted by smiled greetings and a steamy cup of freshly brewed coffee or creamy hot chocolate.
+Inevitably, a family member spots you, and before you know it, the morning chill is melted with smiles and a steamy cup of freshly brewed coffee or creamy hot chocolate.
 I could easily sit there all day watching the colorful show, but the hummers are arriving in the front yard.
-And about an hour's drive up the mountain, different, higher-altitude species and a few rare endemics await discovery.
-At night, back at the house, full from another beautiful dinner, the black sky beckons with thousands of stars, and an owl calls from his hiding place in the trees.

 El Encanto is not to be rushed.
 Plan to stay at least four days – but be warned, the magic of this place might seep into your soul.
 You may well be dreaming of your next visit before you reach the main road.